How to Become a Telehealth Nurse

 • Conducting remote patient monitoring (RPM) using connected electronic tools to record personal health data

-• Providing mobile health updates involving notifications about disease outbreak and general and targeted educational texts
+• Providing mobile health updates involving notifications about disease outbreaks and general and targeted educational texts

 • Assisting with ambulance dispatch in life-threatening situations